rs/rest-layer/README.md

 ## Authentication and Authorization

 REST Layer doesn't provide any kind of support for authentication.
-Identifying the user is out of the scope of a REST API, it should be performed by an oAuth server.
-The oAuth endpoints could be either hosted on the same code base as your API or live in a different app.
-The recommended way to integrate oAuth or any other kind of authentication with REST Layer is through a signed token like [JWT](https://jwt.io).
+Identifying the user is out of the scope of a REST API, it should be performed by an OAuth server.
+The OAuth endpoints could be either hosted on the same code base as your API or live in a different app.
+The recommended way to integrate OAuth or any other kind of authentication with REST Layer is through a signed token like [JWT](https://jwt.io).

-In this schema, the authentication service identify the user and store data relevant to the user's identification in a JWT token.
-This token is sent to the API client as a [bearer token](https://tools.ietf.org/html/rfc6750), thru for instance the `access-token` query-string parameter or the `Authorization` HTTP header.
-A http middleware then decode and verify this token and extract user info from it, and stores it into the context.
+In this schema, the authentication service identifies the user and stores data relevant to the user's identification in a JWT token.
+This token is sent to the API client as a [bearer token](https://tools.ietf.org/html/rfc6750), through the `access-token` query-string parameter or the `Authorization` HTTP header.
+A http middleware then decodes and verifies this token, extracts user's info from it and stores it into the context.
 In REST layer, user info is now accessible from your [resource hooks](#hooks) so you can change the query lookup or ensure mutated objects are owned by the user in order to handle the authorization part.

 See the [JWT auth example](https://github.com/rs/rest-layer/blob/master/examples/auth-jwt/main.go) for more info.